 In another trend that is pushing tournament management away from nonprofit private associations, today's tournaments are just as likely to be created by marketing agencies or broadcast media as by player associations.
 For example, the X-Games and the Alli Dew Tour are the products of corporations.
 The X-Games are owned by ESPN, which is a subsidiary of the Disney Corporation.
-The Alli Dew Tour is owned in a partnership between NBC Sports and MTV.
+The Alli Dew Tour is a division of NBC Sports.
 It is not yet clear how corporate-owned tournaments will affect older associations or if "made-for-TV" tournaments will be able to sustain their legitimacy with the public.
-However, a decade in to the X-Games and Dew Tour type tours, the public seems to be willing to follow them.
+However, a decade into the X-Games and Dew Tour type tours, the public still seems willing to follow them.

-The first section of this chapter has focused mainly on the historical aspects of professional sports, particularly teams and leagues.
+The first section of this chapter focused mainly on the historical aspects of professional sports, particularly teams and leagues.
 Most certainly the sport industry includes many more segments other than these two.
-This fact becomes obvious simply by looking at the broad range of chapters in this introductory textbook.
+This fact becomes obvious simply by looking at the broad range of chapters in this introductory text.
 Many of the basic tenets covered in this chapter are applicable across other segments as well.
 To learn more about the historical developments in segments such as intercollegiate athletics, high school and youth sport, recreational sport, and many more areas, the reader can turn to the chapters designed to cover those specific industry segments in-depth.
 Each chapter has a section devoted to the important historical events for that industry segment.